GhumanNavneet/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab03b-SQL_HA_Infrastructure_Deployment.md

 1. In the Azure Portal, start a PowerShell session in Cloud Shell.

-1. In the Cloud Shell pane, run the following command, to join the Windows Server Azure VMs you deployed in the third task of the previous exercise to the **adatum.com** Active Directory domain:
+1. In the Cloud Shell pane, run the following command, to join the Windows Server Azure VMs you deployed in the third task of the previous exercise to the **adatum.com** Active Directory domain (please make sure to change the deployment id):

     ```
-    $resourceGroupName = 'az12003b-sap-RG'
+    $resourceGroupName = 'az12003b-sap-RG-{deployment-id}'

     $location = (Get-AzResourceGroup -Name $resourceGroupName).Location